What Are the Four Steps of the PASS Fire Extinguisher Technique?

 - Know when to quit fighting and evacuate to safety: Only attempt to put out a fire if it’s small and contained and you have the proper extinguisher at your disposal.
 Then, call it quits and run to safety if the fire is spreading too quickly, becomes so hot that you can’t get close enough, or could block your only exit if it grows any larger.
 Once you’re safe, make sure the fire alarm has been triggered and call the fire department.

-As a business owner in Tennessee, Arkansas, or Mississippi, you want your employees to be as informed about using fire extinguishers as you are.
+As a business owner in Tennessee, Arkansas, Mississippi, or Alabama, you want your employees to be as informed about using fire extinguishers as you are.
 Formal fire extinguisher training could make the difference between minor property damage and a total loss.
 Receiving proper instructions could even save lives!

-If you’re interested in fire extinguisher training for your Mid-South business, please contact State Systems Inc. online or call us at 866-308-5701 to schedule a time.
+If you’re interested in fire extinguisher training for your business, please contact State Systems online or call us at 901-531-6550 to schedule a time.